Timing performance simulation for 3D 4H-SiC detector: Time-Resolution Simulation Results

-Figure~\ref{fig5a} indicates that temperature has little effect on time resolution.
-3D 4H-SiC detector may operate at room temperature without cooling system, which will greatly reduce cost and simplify the commission procedures.
-Figure~\ref{fig5b} shows the time resolution decreases as thickness increases.
-The reason is that 3D 4H-SiC detector decouples the thickness and column spacing.
-The rise time does not change with thickness, and pulse height increases with thickness increases, as shown in Figure~\ref{fig5c} and Figure~\ref{fig5d}.
-Pulse height is the average of highest amplitudes for all waveforms.
-3D 4H-SiC detector can increase the signal without increasing the rise time, which means better signal to noise ratio, radiation hardness and time resolution.
+Figure~\ref{fig5}b shows the time resolution decreases as thickness increases.
+The~reason is that the 3D 4H-SiC detector decouples the thickness and column spacing.
+The~rise time does not change with thickness, and~pulse height increases as thickness increases, as~shown in Figure~\ref{fig5}c,d.
+The pulse height is the average of the highest amplitudes for all waveforms.
+The 3D 4H-SiC detector can increase the signal without increasing the rise time, which means a better signal-to-noise ratio, radiation hardness, and time~resolution.

-Figure~\ref{figtotimea} shows the distribution of $\sigma_{tw}$, $\sigma_{jitter}$, and $\sigma_{t}$ with different voltages. $\sigma_{t}^2$ $\approx$ $\sigma_{tw}^2$ + $\sigma_{jitter}^2$. $\sigma_{jitter}$ decreases as the voltage increases in the range of voltage [50,150] V, because an increase in the electric field will reduce $t_{p}$ and increase the signal peak value in equation~\ref{eq-jitter}.
-The change of voltage does not affect the hit position and deposited energy, so $\sigma_{tw}$ almost unchanged. $\sigma_{tw}$ will increase with column spacing increase as shown in Figure~\ref{figtotimeb}, because the value of column spacing will change the hit position area.
-Figure~\ref{figtotimeb} also shows that the increase in the column spacing increases drift time and thus $\sigma_{jitter}$.
-These results are consistent with expectations.
+Figure~\ref{figtotime}a shows the distribution of $\sigma_{tw}$, $\sigma_{jitter}$, and~$\sigma_{t}$ with different voltages. $\sigma_{t}^2$ $\approx$ $\sigma_{tw}^2$ + $\sigma_{jitter}^2$. $\sigma_{jitter}$ decreases as the voltage increases in the range of 50~V to 150~V, because~an increase in the electric field will reduce $t_{p}$ and increase the signal-peak value in \mbox{Equation~(\ref{eq-jitter})}.
+The~change in voltage does not affect the hit position and deposited energy, so $\sigma_{tw}$ is almost unchanged. $\sigma_{tw}$ will increase with a column spacing increase as shown in Figure~\ref{figtotime}b, because~the value of column spacing will change the hit-position area.
+Figure~\ref{figtotime}b also shows that the increase in the column spacing increases the drift time and thus $\sigma_{jitter}$.
+These results are consistent with~expectations.